 Each Saturday teams are designated as home teams and away teams.
 During the rotation the home team plays all its games in the same grid/mini-field and the all away teams rotate clock wise to play the next home team.
 There is a draw in place and all team managers will have a copy of that.
 There is no record kept of results or a competition ladder as these grades are about development rather than competition.

-Grades 5, 6 and 8 are required to clear all mini-goals and take them back to the club house after their games.
+All grades are required to clear all mini-goals and take them back to the club house after their games if no other grade is playing after.
 All cones/flat markers used need to be given back to either the game day manager or the grade convener.